 | Full name | Da Nang International Airport |

-| Location | Hai Chau District, 3km from city centre |
+| Location | Hai Chau District, practically in the middle of the city |

-| Terminals | 2 — International (T2) and Domestic (T1) |
+| Terminals | 2, International (T2) and Domestic (T1) |

 | International routes | Bangkok, Singapore, Seoul, Tokyo, Osaka, Taipei, Hong Kong, Guangzhou, Kuala Lumpur, Doha, Sydney (seasonal) |